-The residents of the City of Falls Church and its elected representatives are responding to the challenge and opportunity of this growing diversity.
-The first sentence of the City of Falls Church's "Falls Church 2040" strategic plan states that "Falls Church in 2040 will be a welcoming and inclusive community," and the City of Falls Church City Council has supported Welcoming Falls Church with resolutions proclaiming Welcoming Week in Falls Church in September 2018, 2019, and 2020.
+The residents of the City of Falls Church, Falls Church/Fairfax County, and their elected representatives are responding to the challenge and opportunity of this growing diversity.
+The City of Falls Church has been particularly supportive: the first sentence of the City’s "Falls Church 2040" strategic plan states that "Falls Church in 2040 will be a welcoming and inclusive community," and the City of Falls Church City Council has supported Welcoming Falls Church with resolutions proclaiming Welcoming Week in Falls Church in September 2018, 2019, 2020, and 2021.

 Our vision is that we – by being intentional, relational, and local – can build a community of neighbors, at a time when we are threatened by division.
 We believe that hospitality toward immigrants and refugees will bring opportunity to us all.
 And we encourage the residents of Falls Church – many of whom have these same instincts – to become aware, take action and advocate together so that our and to weave our community’s social fabric.

 Everyone who supports our vision is part of Welcoming Falls Church.
 That includes you, if you believe in building a community of neighbors!